Microsoft Finds Bosses Out of Touch, Google Workspace Tightens Storage and More News

 M-Files Improves Collaboration With Hubshare Acquisition

-Elsewhere, TX-based M-Files, has announced the acquisition of Hubshare to bolster external content sharing and collaboration and deliver an improved digital client experience.
+Elsewhere, Texas-based M-Files, has announced the acquisition of Hubshare to bolster external content sharing and collaboration and deliver an improved digital client experience.
 Hubshare offers a secure digital workplace portal that enhances user and engagement through collaborative working, secure file sharing and project management.

 Now part of the M-Files product portfolio, Hubshare brings with it a secure information exchange platform where companies can be forerunners in driving digitalization and improving the customer experience using branded, customizable client portals.
 The portals can be quickly and easily tailored to meet individual client needs which drives collaboration and productivity.